webcompere/system-stubs/README.md

 });
 ```

-The `SystemIn` object can be manipulated to add an exception throw
+The `SystemIn` object can be manipulated to throw an exception
-for when the calling code reads from `System.in` when it is empty:
+when the calling code reads from `System.in` when it has run out of text:

 ```java
 new SystemIn("some text in the input")